 big_table table from

 - Submit a ticket as a regular user.

 - Log on to the DMS console as a regular user.

 - In the top navigation bar, click Database Development.
 In the left-side navigation pane, choose .
 Note If you are using the previous version of the DMS console, move the pointer over the More icon in the top navigation bar and choose > Normal Data Modify.

 - Set the parameters that are described in the following table and click Submit.

 Parameter Description Database Required.
 The database in which you want to change data.
 In this example, select the

 Reason Category Required.
-The reason for the data change.
+The reason for this data change.
 This helps you find the ticket in subsequent operations.
 Business Background Required.
-The purpose or objective of the data change.
+The purpose or objective of this data change.
 This reduces unnecessary communication.
 Execution Method Required.
-The way in which you want the ticket to be submitted for execution.
-Select Last Auditor Execute.
+The method to be used to execute the data change.
+In this example, select Last Auditor Execute.
 Affected Rows Required.
 The estimated number of data rows to be affected by this data change.
 To obtain the actual number of affected rows, you can use the

-COUNTfunction in SQL statements on the SQLConsole tab.
+COUNTfunction in SQL statements and execute the SQL statements on the SQLConsole tab.

 SQL Statements for Change Required.
 The SQL statement that you want to execute to change data.
 Enter the following